Patrick A. Trottier

 - Emergent Action Research™ (EAR) is a fundamental OD process of EODC®.

-- One must view an organization and a person as a ‘whole, dynamic, systemic system with itself and its environments’.
+- One must view an organization and a person as a ‘whole, dynamic, systemic entitity’ in relation to its / one’s environments’.

-- For the most part, natural human attributes related to emergent change and enhanced performance are depleted by our current social norms, organizational structures, systems / process design and work environments.
+- For the most part, natural human attributes related to emergent change and enhanced performance are depleted by our current social norms, educational practices, institutionalizations, organizational structures, systems / process designs and work environments.

 - People, need to understand change itself, before one can better influence, move with, or adapt to change.

 For a larger list of initial EODC® ‘principles’, please go to in the top menus; (this list is emerging…)

 ‘Some Basic Principles For An Emergent Organizational Development and Change (EODC)® Platform’; https://goo.gl/obUkX0

 Again, EODC® can be simply understood as setting up the conditions within an organization so emergent change becomes apparent and influenced more fluidly, naturally and is viewed and experienced as a normal, continuous, real-time process.